-9.9.D National Flag
+9.8.D National Flag

-9.9.D.1 The national flag of the country of the team must be displayed on both sides of the solar car adjacent to the windscreen and clearly visible from a distance of 3 m perpendicular to the side of the vehicle at a viewing height of 1.8 m above ground.
+9.8.D.1 The national flag of the country of the team must be displayed on both sides of the solar car adjacent to the windscreen and clearly visible from a distance of 3 m perpendicular to the side of the vehicle at a viewing height of 1.8 m above ground.

-9.9.D.2 The minimum size of the flag is 70 mm by 40 mm.
+9.8.D.2 The minimum size of the flag is 70 mm by 40 mm.

-9.9.E Front Signage
+9.8.E Front Signage

-9.9.E.1 Solar cars must have an unbroken front signage area on the solar car body at the front of the car.
-The required area shall be 600 mm by 150 mm when projected onto a flat panel.
-The entire front signage area must be visible in plain view and in front elevation view and must not overlap the solar collector.
-Part of the front signage area must be further forward than the solar collector.
+9.8.E.1 Solar cars must have an unbroken front signage area on the solar car body, forward of the windscreen.
+The entire front signage area must be visible in top view and in front elevation view and must not overlap the solar collector.

-9.9.E.2 A 150 mm x 150 mm Event logo must be placed within the front signage area.
+9.8.E.2 A 150 mm x 150 mm Event logo must be placed within the front signage area.
 The logo will be provided by Headquarters.

-9.9.E.3 The front signage area should also include the name of the Institution(s) hosting the team.
+9.8.E.3 The front signage area should also include the name of the Institution(s) hosting the team.